mirzak/meta-coral/README.md

 OpenEmbedded/Yocto BSP layer for Google Coral Dev Board
 =======================================================

-**NOTE!** This layer is still an work in progress and this might not be the final location nor are there any guarantees that I will not rebase the repository before I consider it complete.
-If you are interested in this repository please open a issue to get an status update.

 This layer provides support for Coral Dev Board for use with OpenEmbedded and/or Yocto.